alexeist/PHP-e-gallery-shop/README.md

 a: To upload this archive into a it's root directory on your server

-b: create the FTP account to the directory ./data/ relative your root directory
+b: create the subdirectory of the product list(cathegory) according expample.

-c: upload the product's directory with name included the 4 "@"-signs for divite the directory-name into the separate 3 rows in the header of the element (see the examples):
+c: upload into the cathegory's folder the product's directories with name included the 4 "@"-signs for divite the directory-name into the separate 3 rows in the header of the element (see the examples):

 c.1 the unlimited photos of the element in formats jpg, png or gif